madhurashinde/Practice-Codes/README.md

 Twelve programmes are added and they are mentioned as follows:

-1.Find a matrix which is addition of two other matrix
+1.Find a matrix which is addition of two other matrices

 2.Calculator-Add, Subtract, Multiply, Divide